-Cell phones are an essential part of travel nowadays.
-Whether it be for calling home, calling hotels, planning logistics, map surfing, navigating, or Facebook-ing, your cell phone is the one-stop resource for it all.
-Of course, every country has their own system, so for your stay in Vietnam, we have put together a simple 5-step process in understanding the ins and outs of cell phone usage.
+Cell phones are an essential part of international inter-connected travel nowadays.
+Whether it be for calling home, calling hotels, planning travel logistics, map surfing, navigating, or Facebook-ing, your cell phone is the one-stop resource for it all.
+Of course, every country has their own system, so for your travel in Vietnam, we have put together a simple 5-step process in understanding the ins and outs of cell phone usage.

-You have three options: bring an locked phone with you, bring an unlocked phone with you, or buy a relatively cheap phone here.
-If you bring a locked phone, make sure you understand the terms for international roaming.
+You have three options: bring a locked phone with you, bring an unlocked phone with you, or buy a relatively cheap phone here.
+If you bring a locked phone, make sure you understand the terms for international roaming (this can expensive depends on your service provider; for example, T-mobile charges several dollars a minute and does not offer mobile data here).
 With an unlocked phone or a phone that you buy here, you can simply purchase a SIM card and have a local number.
 Keep in mind that the unlocked phone that you bring must be a GSM phone, but most phones are these days.
-Smart phones are beneficial here because you can have access to the 3G network.
+Smartphones are beneficial here because you can have access to the 3G network via 3G sim card.

 There are stalls, stores, booths, carts and even bicycles that will sell SIM cards the minute that you land in Vietnam (we are not exaggerating… there are establishments in and around the airport!).
 If you can wait a bit, ask the staff at your hotel or hostel to point you towards the nearest telecommunications store.
 The associates at the store will provide a SIM card for you, cut the card according to your phone and install it for you.
 For the best coverage, ensure that the SIM card you get is either on the Viettel, Mobifone or Vinafone networks.
 These three companies control 90% of the mobile market in Vietnam and offer great coverage throughout the country.
 Before you walk out of the store, make sure you check that the phone works.